pintawebware/squeezeimg-cli/README.md

   $ squeezeimg start -d /your/directory -t YOUR_TOKEN

   To start convert, use this command:
-  $ squeezeimg start -d /your/directory -t YOUR_TOKEN -m convert -to webp/jp2
+  $ squeezeimg start -d /your/directory -t YOUR_TOKEN -m convert --to webp/jp2

 OPTIONS